Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 With phase 1 of the climb done the hills are starting to get smaller

-As the climb goes on, the ascent starts to get less steep, and eventually it is time to join up with the path running along the ridge - albeit still a decent way below the peak of the ridge.
+As the climb goes on, the ascent starts to get less steep - and eventually it is time to join up with the path running along the ridge - albeit still a decent way below the very top of the ridge.

 On the way back up the ridge